The pattern used in geological mapping to represent metamorphic rock is here stitched into paper.

 An erratic is an oddball boulder - the kind you might see sitting in the middle of a farmer's field.
 It would have been dragged into this position under the belly of a glacier.

-I’ve made a column of folded cloth as a way to relate my time to the abyss of deep time.
-The column and its title reference the layers of rock that make up the Earth’s crust and document its past.
-Its printed textiles borrow patterns from geology.
+Two columns referencing the layers of rock that make up the Earth’s crust and document its past.
+Their printed textiles borrow patterns from geology.

 ACTING LIKE STARLINGS

 is a project guided by the observation of complex, emergent patterns arising in nature and the city.
 It includes wire drawings, monoprints and a book.

 is a an enlarged wire drawing from the Acting Like Starlings series.
 It is made of water jet cut steel.

 is a series of six weavings.
 These feature patterns created by processing images of flocking birds through the pixelation, grid system and binary logic of digital technology and jacquard weaving.